ZKanengoni/Spectrum/README.md

 - git clone https://github.com/ZKanengoni/Spectrum.git

-2. Then open with your code editpr and run npm install && npm run dev
+2. Then open with your code editor and run npm install && npm run dev

 3. Open your browser in localhost and change the view to a mobile view